Gophers men's basketball to compete in SoCal Challenge during Thanksgiving week

-The Gophers men's basketball team will compete in the SoCal Challenge during Thanksgiving week for the 2022-23 season, the event announced Tuesday.
+The Gophers men's basketball team will compete in the SoCal Challenge during Thanksgiving week for the 2022-23 season, event organizers announced Tuesday.

-The 8-team multi-team event in San Juan Capistrano, Calif. is scheduled for November 21 and 23 with two divisions.
+The eight-team event in San Juan Capistrano, Calif., is scheduled for November 21 and 23 with two divisions.

 The Surf Division features the Gophers, UNLV, Southern Illinois, and Cal Baptist, while the Sand Division features Cal State Northridge, Central Michigan, Tennessee State, and High Point.